 Other major financial organisations also recruit economic graduates either directly into roles or on to graduate training programmes:

 - banks - for example, the Bank of England runs a graduate development programme

 - financial service companies, such as insurance and accountancy firms

 - consultancies - either specialising solely in economics, or in larger firms such a Deloitte and PwC, many of which offer graduate development programmes

 - international organisations, also known as multilaterals or international governmental organisations (IGOs), such as UN organisations, international financial institutions, and global economic groups

 - privatised utilities and their regulating bodies

 - media, including financial journals, newspapers, and websites.

 Look for job vacancies at:

-Those joining the private sector may enter as economic research officers or analysts before progressing to become economic consultants or senior economists.
+If you're joining the private sector, you may enter as an economic research officer or analyst before progressing to become an economic consultant or senior economist.